rometools/rome-docs/docs/rome/technical-docs/date-mapping.md

 # Date mapping

-The different RSS versions and Atom define different date elements at feed and entry level.
-Some of them also define syndication information indicating when (and when not) and how often to fetch feeds for updates.
+Different RSS and Atom versions define different date elements at feed and entry level.
+Some of them also define syndication informations indicating when (and when not) and how often to fetch feeds for updates.
 There is not always a possible mapping or conversion of this information when going from one format to another.